-Star Wars Pit Droids! is a kids game based on the comic relief characters from the podracing segments of The Phantom Menace.
+Star Wars: Pit Droids is a kids game based on the comic relief characters from the podracing segments of The Phantom Menace.
 Given the hype around The Phantom Menace, the target audience would have good reason to play it.
 Given the response to The Phantom Menace, you’d be excused for passing it over.

 Against expectations, the designers at Lucas Learning put together a decent Lemmings-style game.

 In the game, a fleet of pit droids, the lovable slapstick magnets who work maintenance on pod racers, frantically travels from a freight ship somewhere on Tatooine to the Mos Espa Arena.
 Players lay down an array of directional arrows that guide the pit droids towards the goal of each stage, typically located at the end of a maze.
 Levels increase in complexity, adding new ways to sort the pit droids and switching from square-shaped tiles to a hexagonal grid.
 Though you start with quite a few droid lackeys (an unlimited number on the easiest mode), only ones that survive to the end of a stage will continue on.
 Should all your droids die on one of the later levels, you may have to retrace your steps to get more.

 The game makes great creative use of a small corner of the Star Wars IP.
 Levels are bookended with slapstick interludes featuring the pit droids; their bumbling work ethic fits perfectly into this sort of slapstick engineering game.
 A few familiar characters pop up during cutscenes and tutorials too, including Watto the junkyard dealer and C-3PO.
 LucasArts grabbed the original voice actors, which lends some authenticity.